GohEeEn/CTF-and-Computer-Security-Tools/README.md

 # CTF-and-Computer-Security-Tools

-List of tools that I have learn and use for [Capture-The-Flags (CTFs)](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04) & Computer Security Learning
+List of tools & libraries that I have learn and use for [Capture-The-Flags (CTFs)](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04) & Computer Security Learning

 ## DISCLAIMER : Some of the tools below could damage personal and public properties, which may leads to illegal activities (especially in Network & Web sections).
 Thus, only educational and legally-permitted use